Ahituv-lab/Asymmetron/docs/source/tutorial.rst

 .. note::

    The identification of the closest element is performed relative to the first file provided.
 The results are therefore influenced by the order of the files.

+   In a case of a tie, all instances are reported.

 |